all bets off

 What's the idea?

 All Bets Off makes sense of the different ways advanced Artificial Intelligence could reshape the world.
 It's a series of stories—grounded in data and expert insight—that explore future realities could look like in different places, especially where the stakes are high and preparation is thin.
 The idea is grounded in the assumption that the world, especially everyday people, are far too unprepared for the ways increasingly capable Artificial Intelligence will reshape their daily lives.
 Most jobs will look different and some will no longer exist at all.
-That sort of economic shift has major ramifications for people's health and wealth.
-Much of the dialogue is concentrated in the hubs of AI research: San Francisco, New York, London, and so on.
-Too little of the discussion is reaching a broad audience, especially upper and middle-class workers – accountants, lawyers, consultants – who have a lot at stake.
+That sort of economic shift has major ramifications for how we organize society and navigate it.
+Much of the dialogue is concentrated in the hubs of AI research (San Francisco, New York, Boston, London and so on).
+It is kicked around very informed but often very narrowly focused, small communities.
+Once or twice a week something breaks through to a news publication.
+The stories are often backwards-looking.
+A survey says this or a jobs report says that.
+Too little of the discussion is grappling with what the world might look like very soon.
+If we can better imagine the world 10 years from now, we can better prepare for a sea change.

 The journey begins with a series of short, sharp scenarios that ask: What happens if Artificial General Intelligence arrives here, at this scale, with this kind of impact?

 The realities have a flavor of sci-fi but they're not pure fiction.
 Each different reality builds from economic forecasts, policy trends, and expert interviews.
-We just tell them like stories—because people engage with futures they can picture.
+I'll tell them like stories—because people engage with futures they can picture.

 Why now?

-I'm writing this on May 29th, 2025.
-Dario Amodei, CEO of AI safety leader Anthropic, has just predicted that the AI boom could spike unemployment to 10–20%, largely by wiping out entry-level white-collar jobs — think software engineering, law, and management consulting.
+I originally wrote this on May 29th, 2025.
+Dario Amodei, CEO of AI safety leader Anthropic, predicted that the AI boom could spike unemployment to 10–20%, largely by wiping out entry-level white-collar jobs — think software engineering, law, and management consulting.

-His warning falls into a much broader debate about the future of Artificial Intelligence, especially the anticipated arrival of Artificial General Intelligence (AGI) — systems capable of replicating most human tasks — or even superintelligence, where AI surpasses human capabilities entirely.
+His warning falls into a much broader debate about the future of Artificial Intelligence, especially the anticipated arrival of Artificial General Intelligence (AGI, systems capable of replicating most human tasks) or even superintelligence, where AI surpasses human capabilities entirely.
 There are many camps and angles in this conversation, and it can be overwhelming.
-To oversimplify: the best case is a radical reshaping of how we live and work; the worst is an existential threat.
+To oversimplify: the best case is a radical reshaping of the type of thinking humans need to do for themselves; the worst is an existential threat.
 Either way, it demands serious attention.

 And India is not alone.
 AI's effects won't be confined to early adopters like the U.S.; they will ripple globally.
-What happens to a services hub like Poland, whose economy has flourished as an IT outsourcing center?
-Or to Nigeria, if the global demand for its young, growing workforce never materializes?
-Or to Vietnam, whose hopes of graduating from manufacturing to a knowledge economy may be stalled by collapsing demand for entry-level services work?
+What happens to other services hubs like Poland, whose economy also flourished as an IT outsourcing center?
+Or Nigeria, if the global demand for its young, growing workforce never materializes?
+Or Vietnam, whose hopes of graduating from manufacturing to a knowledge economy may be stalled by collapsing demand for entry-level services work?

 These are not theoretical questions.
 The trajectory is clear: productivity gains will displace jobs.
 Which jobs, how quickly, and to what extent remain uncertain.
-What's certain is that disruption is coming — and most of the world, from everyday workers to government, is unprepared.
+What's certain is that disruption is coming.
+Most of the world, from everyday workers to government, is unprepared.

 Why me?